Are anatomy and pathology courses delivering breadth and depth?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into actionable priorities for this area.
-It tracks movement over time by category and CAH, lets you drill from institution to programme, and compares like‑for‑like peer clusters.
-You can segment by cohort, mode and demographics, then generate concise, anonymised briefs that show what changed, for whom, and where to act next—ready for Boards of Study, annual programme review and student‑staff committees.
+Student Voice Analytics turns open-text feedback into actionable priorities for anatomy, physiology and pathology courses.
+It tracks movement over time by category and CAH, lets you drill from institution to programme, and compares like-for-like peer clusters.
+You can segment by cohort, mode and demographics, then generate concise, anonymised briefs that show what changed, for whom, and where to act next, ready for Boards of Study, annual programme review and student-staff committees.
+If you need a clearer view of where breadth, depth and delivery are drifting out of balance, explore Student Voice Analytics.

 Request a walkthrough